The Getty

 Vernacular flag (required-default)

 Indicates if the name is in the vernacular (local) language, or some other language.
 There may be multiple vernacular names.
+This is pertinent particularly when the source data calls the name vernacular, but does not indicate the language of the name per se.
 See also Language of the Names below.

 V = Vernacular